DannyBen/redirectly/README.md

 - If `target` starts with an exclamation mark, it will be a permanent redirect (301), otherwise it will be a temporary redirect (302).
 - If `pattern` includes named arguments (e.g. `example.com/:something`), they
-  will be available to the target as Ruby string substitution variables (e.g. `%{something}`).
+  will be available to the `target` as Ruby string substitution variables (e.g. `%{something}`).

+## Common Patterns

+SOON

 ## Contributing / Support